bjmt/quaqc/doc/quaqc.1.md

     extension.
 The bedGraph will always be Gzipped, so not including ".gz" will still lead to a compressed file.

+**\--bed**
+:   Output a Gzipped BED6 file of the alignments passing all filters within
+    target regions.
+The name field contains the read name, with an additional "/1" or "/2" appended to the first and second mates of PE reads.
+Alignments are printed in the same order they are present in the BAM, thus they can be assumed to be coordinate sorted.

+**\--bed-ins**
+:   Modify the BED output to instead print out the exact insertion coordinates
+    (i.e. the 5-prime ends of the alignments) in BED3 format.
+In order to maintain a coordinate sorting, the order of insertion coordinates will not match the original order of alignments in the BAM.

+**\--bed-tn5**
+:   Shift the 5-prime alignment coordinates of each read when generating
+    then BED file to acount for the transposase offset (+4/-5), as per the `--tss-tn5` option.

+**\--bed-dir**
+:   As per the `--keep-dir` option, change the output directory of the
+    BED files.

+**\--bed-ext**=*STR*
+:   As per the `--keep-ext` option, change the default BED filename
+    extension.
+The BED files will always be Gzipped, so not including ".gz" will still lead to a compressed file.

 **\--tn5-fwd**=*INT*
 :   Alter the default value used to shift the 5-prime ends of reads when either
-    `--tss-tn5` or `--bedGraph-tn5` are used.
+    `--tss-tn5`, `--bedGraph-tn5`, or `--bed-tn5` are used.
 This value is added to the start coordinate of forward strand reads.

 **\--tn5-rev**=*INT*
 :   Alter the default value used to shift the 5-prime ends of reads when either
-    `--tss-tn5` or `--bedGraph-tn5` are used.
+    `--tss-tn5`, `--bedGraph-tn5`, or `--bed-tn5` are used.
 This value is substracted from the end coordinate of reverse strand reads.

 **-j** *INT*, **\--threads**=*INT*
 :   Set the number of child threads used to process input BAMs.
 At minimum,